Searching ...

 graduating learners ready to receive there diploma

-According to the US News and World Report, Virginia sits in 10th place for public K-12 schools.
-Conversely, South Carolina is one of the lowest-ranked states in the nation in K-12 schools at 42nd place.
+According to the US News and World Report, Virginia sits in 9th place for public K-12 schools.
+Conversely, South Carolina is one of the lowest-ranked states in the nation in K-12 schools at 41st.

-Virginia is ranked 17th in higher education and has its fair share of well-known universities and colleges, including the College of William and Mary, Virginia Tech, and the University of Virginia.
+Virginia is ranked 20th in higher education.
+That might sound impressive, but look at the individual colleges.
+Virginia has its fair share of well-known universities and colleges, like the College of William and Mary, Virginia Tech, and the University of Virginia.

 real estate taxes

 Property taxes in Virginia are well below the national average, with one mil equaling $0.86 per $100 of appraised value.
 All homes are taxed at 100% of assessed value, and most counties or municipalities charge taxes twice a year.
-Additionally, disabled and elderly residents (65 or older) qualify for 50-100% exemptions on taxes, depending on their income.
+Additionally, disabled and elderly residents (65 or older) qualify for 50-100% tax exemptions, depending on their income.

 Taxes for Retirees